Accounting standards: the UK tax implications of new UK GAAP

 Guidance on the changes to the ‘generally accepted accounting practice’ (GAAP) used to prepare financial statements.

-Over the next few years UK businesses are likely to see changes to the accounting practice used to prepare financial statements.
-In particular, many UK businesses will be required to apply one of the EU-endorsed IFRS, FRS 101 or FRS 102.
+Because of the changes to the UK Financial Reporting Standards (FRS), over the next few years UK businesses will see changes to the accounting practice used to prepare financial statements.
+In particular, many UK businesses will be required to apply one of the EU-endorsed IFRS, FRS 101, FRS 102 or FRS 105.

-The purpose of these 3 papers is to assist businesses who are thinking of choosing, or have already chosen to apply either FRS 101 or FRS 102.
-In particular, it provides an overview of the key accounting changes and the key tax considerations that arise for those businesses that transition from Old UK GAAP to the new standards.
+The purpose of these 3 papers is to assist businesses that will be applying FRS 101, FRS 102 or FRS 105.
+In particular, it provides an overview of the key accounting changes and the key tax considerations that arise for those businesses that transition from old UK GAAP to the new standards.
 Any comments on these papers should be sent by email to: